Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Equilibrium Characterization

 \section{Equilibrium Characterization}

 Having established the deterministic equations governing the system's expected dynamics, we now analyze their long-term behavior.
-Our analysis reveals that the interplay between greedy path selection and congestion control does not drive the system toward a static fixed point, but rather toward a \textbf{dynamic equilibrium}.
-In the language of dynamical systems, such an equilibrium corresponds to a stable periodic orbit, or limit cycle, in which the system state---the vector of per-path agent counts and loads---evolves through a finite, repeating sequence of values ~\cite{strogatz:18:nonlinear}.
-Our objective in this section is to formally identify and characterize these periodic patterns.
-We will show that the system converges exponentially fast to one of two classes of dynamic equilibria: \textit{lossless} equilibria, where path capacities are always respected, and \textit{lossy} equilibria, where they are periodically breached.
-The structure of both equilibrium types is determined by a remarkably consistent pattern of agent migration, which we formalize next.
+Our analysis reveals that the interplay between greedy path selection and congestion control does not drive the system toward a static fixed point, but rather toward a dynamic equilibrium~\cite{scherrer2022axiomatic}.
+In the language of dynamical systems, such an equilibrium corresponds to a stable periodic orbit, or limit cycle, in which the system state (i.e., the vector of per-path agent counts and loads) evolves through a finite, repeating sequence of values~\cite{strogatz2024nonlinear}.